lucywoodman/the-happy-space-co/README.md

 ### Media

 Unsplash was used for all imagery throughout the site.
-The license if copyright-free.
+The license is copyright-free.
 In order of apearance:

 - Image description - [Unsplash link]